What Is Open Badge Factory?

 Badge sharing features in OBF

 In the Open Badge Passport this information will be displayed in an additional Created by field.
-This is an OBF feature, but it is build on a community extension of the OBI standard and can be adopted by other badge issuing and displayer platforms in the future.
+This is an OBF feature, but it is built on a community extension of the OBI standard, and can be adopted by other badge issuing and displayer platforms in the future.